Restore Comprehensive Funding

 We know that programs to prevent youth vaping, reduce smoking disparities, and equitably provide cessation services cannot be successful without sustained investment over time.
 A comprehensive and well-funded state program is essential for:

-- Providing evidence-based and equity-focused prevention, education, and treatment services in all communities;
+- Providing evidence-based and equity-focused treatment, prevention, and education services in all communities;

 - Reducing known disparities in populations that are targeted by the tobacco industry and systemically disadvantaged; and